DraftKings Pick6 promo code: Play $5, Get $50 in bonus picks for NFL Week 2 picks

 DraftKings Pick6 offers new players $50 in Pick6 bonus picks after an initial $5 entry, with no promo code required

-We're just at the Week 2 NFL schedule but injuries have already made an impact.
-You could take advantage of these with the latest DraftKings Pick6 promo code as starters exiting the lineup means some new names and faces can be used in NFL props.
-Brock Purdy, George Kittle and Xavier Worthy are all inactive on Sunday after Week 1 injuries, so do their replacements have NFL prop lines you can capitalize on?
+Promising rookies will get to showcase their abilities in the Week 2 Monday Night Football doubleheader of Texans vs. Buccaneers and Raiders vs. Chargers.
+Thus, the latest DraftKings Pick6 promo code comes at an opportune time to utilize it on the likes of Ashton Jeanty, Omarion Hampton and Emeka Egbuka.
+NFL prop totals are often way off for rookies as sportsbooks are still figuring out their potential as pros, and you could take advantage of that.
 This Pick6 promotion gives new users $50 in bonus picks after a $5 bet.
 Click here to get the latest DraftKings Pick6 promo code for new users:

 Here are the steps to follow in order to sign up and claim the Pick6 promo.